 - Pet stores that sell food, cages, and accessories

 - Delivery services (food trucks, truckers, commercial vans, etc.)

-What Product Liability Insurance Covers
+What Does Product Liability Insurance Cover?

-What is Excluded from Product Liability Insurance
+What is Excluded from a Product Liability Insurance Policy

-Product liability insurance typically excludes lawsuits or losses related to:
+An insurance company that provides product liability insurance typically excludes lawsuits or losses related to:

 - Quality and Performance Issues

 Is Product Liability Covered Under My General Liability Insurance Policy?

 General liability insurance usually covers third-party bodily injury, third-party property damage, and accusations of advertising injury.
 Some insurance companies offer product liability insurance under the ‘products and completed operations’ clause of your general liability policy.
 This is typically sufficient if you are in a low-risk or non-hazardous industry.
 However, if you sell pharmaceuticals, food, toys, insecticides, etc. the coverage under general liability may not be sufficient.
 In some cases, insurance companies won’t include it in your general liability policy if your business is deemed high risk and it must be purchased as a separate coverage.